 DRESS TO IMPRESS.

-I like a good top knot-yoga pant combo as much as the next girl, but if we’re meeting a client you better be on point.
+I like a good top knot-yoga pant combo as much as the next person, but if we’re meeting a client you better be on point.
 For client and vendor meetings, elevated casual is typically fine - nice jeans, a blazer, fashionable top, and minimal jewelry.
 Either clean natural nails or manicured will do, but chipped polish is sloppy.
 Hair should be clean and brushed/styled appropriately.
 Clean and fresh makeup is usually best.

 On wedding day, you need to be equally prepared for crawling under tables or greeting guests.
 Look polished.
 Wear well-fitted clothing that allows full range of motion.
 Dress modestly.
 If you bend over and I can see any part (top or bottom) of what the Good Lord blessed you with?
 Change.
 Choose comfortable shoes and bring a backup pair.
 It is impossible to quantify exactly how much pain you will be in or what elements you need to walk through.
 Heels are cute, but will leave you crippled.
 Trust me on this.